withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 This tutorial is designed to accommmodate all levels of web development experience.

-[Unit 1](/en/tutorial/1-setup/) will help you make sure you have the development tools and online accounts you'll need to build and deploy your blog to the web.
+[Unit 0](/en/tutorial/0-introduction/2/) will help you make sure you have the development tools and online accounts you'll need to build and deploy your blog to the web.

+[Unit 1](/en/tutorial/1-setup/) will walk you through creating a new Astro project, storing it on GitHub and deploying to Netlify.

-Feel free to skip ahead to [Unit 2](/en/tutorial/2-astro-pages/) if you can create a new Astro project from the [minimal starter template](https://github.com/withastro/astro/tree/main/examples/minimal) and deploy it on the web independently, and are ready to jump right into the code.
+Feel free to skip ahead to [Unit 2](/en/tutorial/2-astro-pages/) if you can create a new Astro project using `create astro` in the terminal or from the [minimal starter template](https://github.com/withastro/astro/tree/main/examples/minimal) and deploy it on the web independently, and are ready to jump right into the code.

 ### How to navigate